-She seeks to inform decision-making processes and their critical areas of uncertainty through the application of quantitative and qualitative analysis methodologies.
-Her work includes assessment of impacts from human activities on coastal resources, evaluation and design of ecosystem monitoring programs, and development of decision-making and risk management frameworks.
-She is experienced in developing pathways of effects models and gathering and documenting knowledge related to developing strategies for marine plan implementation and climate change adaptation.
+Erica’s work focuses on exploring the intricacies of ecological and social systems to inform environmental management and planning within coastal and marine environments.
+She seeks to improve decision-making processes through identifying and informing critical areas of uncertainty, with the ultimate aim of fostering better ecological outcomes.
+Her work includes evaluating and designing ecosystem monitoring programs, assessing impacts from human activities on ecological and cultural values, and developing decision-making and risk management frameworks.
+She is experienced in developing pathways of effects models and gathering and documenting knowledge related to developing strategies for assessing ecological condition, implementing marine plans, and adapting to climate change.

 Much of Erica’s work supports Indigenous communities in their environmental management initiatives, or supports collaborative initiatives by Indigenous communities with Canadian provincial and/or federal governments.
 On the coast of British Columbia, she has worked on multiple projects to support First Nation stewardship, marine planning, and marine plan implementation, including designing monitoring programs to ensure data informs decision-making needs, assessing cumulative effects on valued components, and developing management plans.
 In Australia and Canada, she has worked with Indigenous knowledge holders to document their knowledge and support them in braiding their knowledge with western science to inform conservation and management.
 She also currently represents Indigenous communities on technical and co-management boards.